dancj/GoproControl/readme.md

 **GoPro + Raspberry Pi = Timelapse**

 This solution extends the built in functionality of the GoPro around capturing timelapse videos.
-This project run on a device connected to your GoPro's wifi network can send commands to capture frames when you want them.
-I used it on a Raspberry Pi 3B+ to record a construction timelapse, taking a photo every 10 minutes for 6 weeks straight.
+This project runs on a device connected to your GoPro's wifi network can send commands to capture frames when you want them.
+I used it on a Raspberry Pi 3B+ and GoPro Hero4 to record a construction timelapse, taking a photo every 10 minutes for 6 weeks straight.

+Useful added features:

 * Longer intervals (>60 sec)